 Well, SMTP4Dev is a nifty tool for capturing and testing Emails from any application.
-It doesn't actually send any Emails to actual recipient, but it captures Emails triggered from applications such as SharePoint.
+It doesn’t actually send any Emails to the actual recipients, but it captures Emails triggered from applications such as SharePoint.
 Here is how we can utilize this tool for testing outgoing Emails from SharePoint.

 This is extremely helpful in development environments and for testing purposes.

-Download the SMTP4DEV tool from codeplex: https://smtp4dev.codeplex.com/ Standalone also available.!
+Download the SMTP4DEV tool: smtp4dev, Standalone also available!
 Just click and run the tool.

 Step 2: Set Domain name in the tool